MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/create-api-message-extension.md

 1. Under **Message extension type**, select **API**.

-   1. If you get a disclaimer that reads **Bot message extension is already in use by users.
-Would you like to change message extension type to API?**, select **Yes, change**.
+   1. 1.
+If you get a disclaimer, which reads **Bot message extension is already in use by users.
+Would you like to change message extension type to API?**.
+Select **Yes, change**.

 1. Under **OpenAPI spec**, select **Upload now**.